marshallflax/vision/AWS_Developer.md

   - Routing
     - Each VPC has a "local" router responsible for traffic between subnets
     - By default, all subnets may communicate
+    - Don't forget to associate routing tables with subnets
     - Targets include
       - Egress Only Internet Gateway
       - Instance (i.e. NAT EC2 Instance)